talhaiqbal01/Artificial-Intelligence/README.md

 - A detailed `README.md` file with project-specific information.
 - Code and resources used in the project.
 - Instructions on how to run or contribute to the project.

-## Contributions

-Contributions are welcome!
-If you have suggestions for improvements or new projects, please feel free to open an issue or submit a pull request.
-Let's collaborate and learn together.

 ## Contact